Marwwin/Devops2020/README.md

 5. **Trigger a build status notifications from your master pipeline to discord or/and email using AWS cloudWatch, AWS Simple notification service and Lambda.**

         - Created a Discord Webhook on TLK Lan server called DevOPS2020.
-        - Bot posts to channel #rowagrupp2 on new build from master.
+        - Bot posts to channel #rowagrupp2 if build was successfull or not.
         - Bot uses a AWS Lambda with a API Gateway and CloudWatch Logs to post.
         - Written in Javascript using node-fetch